Deltares/dfm_tools/README.md

 How to install dfm_tools
 --------
-- download Anaconda 64 bit Python 3.7 from https://www.anaconda.com/distribution/#download-section
+- download Anaconda 64 bit Python 3.7 from https://www.anaconda.com/distribution/#download-section (miniconda is probably also sufficient, but this is not yet tested)
 - install it with the recommended settings, but check 'add Anaconda3 to my PATH enviroment variable' if you want to use conda from the windows command prompt instead of anaconda prompt
 - install dfm_tools from github
 	- open command window (or anaconda prompt)